 - CUK AsRock DeskMini X300W

-Fierce make some great pre-built gaming PCs and their RGB AMD Gaming PC looks like a marvellous choice.
+Fierce makes some great pre-built gaming PCs and its RGB AMD Gaming PC looks like a marvellous choice.

 Inside you'll find a powerful AMD Ryzen 5 5600G processor which should give you plenty of performance for 1080p gaming, as well as the beefy multi-core performance benefits of a Ryzen CPU, which will be handy if you want to use this PC for more than just gaming.